Cornish pasty (England)

 Steps

-• Combine the flour with the butter and lard, adjust with salt, gradually add the cold water.
+• Combine the flour with the butter and lard, season with salt, and gradually add the cold water.
 Knead and place in the refrigerator for 3 hours.

-For the filling: mix the diced meat with the onion, diced potatoes, and chopped rutabaga.
+For the filling: mix the diced beef with the onion, diced potatoes and chopped rutabaga.
 Season with salt and pepper.

-Cut the dough into 8-inch circles to fill with the stuffing.
+Cut 8-inch circles from the dough and fill them with the filling.

-Brush with beaten egg and bake in a fan oven at 330°F for 50 minutes.
+Brush with beaten egg and bake in a convection oven at 329°F for 50 minutes.

-The above are the originals tasted during our trip to Cornwall in December 2024, in the village of Tintagel at Pengenna Pasties.
+The above are the original ones we tasted during our trip to Cornwall in December 2024, in the village of Tintagel at Pengenna Pasties.

-The Cornwall, a county in the southwest of England, is famous for the beauty of its landscape, made of pristine beaches, steep cliffs over crystal blue sea, vast flat countryside, and deep wooded valleys.
+The Cornwall, a county in the southwest of England, is famous for the beauty of its landscape, made up of unspoiled beaches, steep cliffs plunging into the crystal-blue sea, wide rolling countryside and deep wooded valleys.

 Author image